 Prosper (Prosper Loans Marketplace, Inc. is their formal moniker) is similar to Lending Club (see my review of Lending Club).
-Prosper.com was in fact the first to peer to peer lending company in the United States, though they got a bad reputation from investors.
+Prosper.com was in fact the first to peer-to-peer (P2P) lending company in the United States, although they got an initially bad reputation from investors.

 When they first started in 2006, their risk model was awful.
 Prosper allowed anyone with a pulse to get a loan.
 Mainly because of this and partly due to the economic crisis, most investors got negative returns.

-It left Prosper with a proverbial black eye, and casted some doubts on the whole P2P lending space.
+This left Prosper with a proverbial black eye and cast some doubts on the whole P2P lending space.
 If you want some insight into how bad the old underwriting model was, I suggest reading a post on Bad Money Advice.

-These were the reasons why I stayed away from using their service and instead choose to invest with Lending Club.
+These were the reasons I stayed away from using their service and instead chose to invest with Lending Club.

-Now that I have under my belt three years with Lending Club and am still getting decent returns, I thought about revisiting Prosper.
+After I had under my belt more than five years with Lending Club and still getting decent returns, I thought about revisiting Prosper in 2012.
+At that time I opened an account with Prosper as an investor.

 How Has Prosper Changed?

-In July 2009, Prosper understood these problems and completely changed their underwriting process.
+In July 2009, Prosper understood the problems with their service and completely changed their underwriting process.
 Do keep this in mind when reading older reviews of Prosper.
-I’m only reviewing their service from this point forward.
-Three years later these newer loans are starting to mature and have gone through a full pay down.
+I’m reviewing their service only from that point forward.

 The results are looking pretty good.
-From the data, the returns with Prosper from this period forward are inline with the returns seen with Lending Club.
-This puts them in a much similar risk category to Lending Club notes.
-All of this makes me much more confient in trying out Prosper this time around.
+From the data, the returns with Prosper from this period forward are in line with the returns seen with Lending Club.
+This puts them in a much similar risk category to Lending Club’s notes.
+All of this makes me much more confident in trying out Prosper this time around.

-Loan terms of 1,3 or 5 years are an option, and people can borrow from $2,000 to $25,000.
-When applying for a loan, borrowers get a rating from AA, A – E, to HR (otherwise known a high risk).
+Loan terms of three or five years are an option, and people can borrow from $2,000 to $35,000.
+When applying for a loan, borrowers get a rating of AA, A to E, or HR (otherwise known as “high risk”).
 The higher the letter, the higher the risk and therefore a higher interest rate you must pay.
-Rates currently range from 6.59% – 35.80%.
+Rates currently range from 5.99 percent to 36 percent.
 If you’ve been a previous Prosper borrower, it’s possible your new loan will be at a lower APR.

-I also won’t go into details about how to diversificate and the possible investing risks.
+I also won’t go into details about diversification and the possible investing risks.
 These items I discussed in my Lending Club review but also apply to Prosper.

 Opening An Account